LeoRauschenberger/FeiKeys/README.md

 Besides, the script does the following:

-Type mfg for Mit freundlichen Grüßen <br>
+Type mfg for "Mit freundlichen Grüßen" <br>
 Type Euro for € <br>
 Type degree for ° <br>
 Caps lock is always OFF <br>